Business Merging Or Purging? Surviving the current Covid environment and staying in business

 Merging in business with a competitor or a company in a related sector may be the way to go in the current climate and can make sense for a number of reasons.

-Many small and medium sized businesses are facing huge financial challenges as a result of the pandemic and the pausing of virtually all economic activity.
+Many small and medium-sized businesses are facing huge financial challenges as a result of the pandemic and the pausing of much economic activity.
 Sadly, a large number of them will not survive and this will inevitably lead to job losses, financial hardship and disruption for many individuals and families.

 The challenge is that most SMEs operate on very low cash reserves and can rarely continue beyond a few weeks or months, without regular income from customers.
 The question is how do you survive this hugely challenging period?

-If you are a business owner who thinks they may not be able to continue trading, you face a stark future of shutting down the business and letting your staff go.
-One option is to consider a merger with a competitor or company is a complementary sector.
+If you are a business owner who thinks they may not be able to continue trading, you face a stark future where shutting down the business and letting your staff go may seem inevitable.
+One option is to consider a merger with a competitor or company in a complimentary sector.
 This may never have been in your original plan when you set up the business, but it may be a way forward and actually provide a much brighter future.

 Merging with a competitor or a company in a related sector can make sense for a number of reasons: